 Spomenik is the name given to a series of anti-fascist, socialist monuments built during 1950s-1980s in Tito’s Yugoslavia.
-As much as a testament to past suffering, Spomeniks were built as symbols of brotherhood and unity, an attempt to join the region’s many ethnic groups in a shared vision of ‘a new tomorrow’.
-To emphasize Yugoslavia´s progressive socialism, sculptors looked to western artistic movements for inspiration.
-Influences from abstract expressionism and geometric abstraction were mixed with partisan symbols of hope and triumph, like fists, stars and wings. *
+As much as a testament to past suffering, they were built as symbols of brotherhood and unity, an attempt to join the region’s many ethnic groups in a shared vision of ‘a new tomorrow’.
+To emphasize Yugoslavia’s progressive socialism, sculptors looked to western artistic movements for inspiration.
+Influences from abstract expressionism and geometric abstraction were mixed with partisan symbols like flowers and wings. *

 Employing both the ideological and formal aspects of the Spomeniks’ history, Admir Batlak has built a textile monument that aims to explore the complexity of the current state of western male gay culture.
 Five zipped-up columns, built entirely in layers of cotton canvas and PVC foil have been treated to resemble concrete.
 Each clad in a strappy harness-like structure, assembled by a myriad of trims and hardware, bursting into colourful compositions of scattered feathers shaped as wings of freedom.

 In his work, Batlak uses generalization, clichés and humour as a way to examine identity and aesthetic representation.
 In his fashion designs, Batlak is known to create characters such as clowns, barbie-dolls, and gay cruise travellers to deal with themes of assimilation, sexualisation and self-objectification.
 In a similar manner here, the sculptures strike a celebratory but ambiguous pose; embracive of the queer and the hardcore masculine, the marginalized and the privileged, the activist and the narcissist.